mkaminski1988/book-notes/streaming-systems/nodes.md

             * *Accumulating and retracting mode*: Requires keeping around copies of all previously triggered (but not yet retracted) values for the window.

+## Chapter 7 - The Practicalities of Persistent State

+* **The Inevitability of Failure**
+    * Pipelines running on unbounded data are meant to run forever, which is a difficult SLO to achieve.
+Service interruptions are inevitabile.
+    * Persistent state helps ensure that long-running pipelines can resume from where they left off after a failure.
+* **Correctness and Efficiency**
+    * Persistent state provides a *basis for correctness* in light of epehemeral inputs.
+Processing intermediate data can continue to happen even after the input source is gone.
+    * Persistent state provides a way to *minimize work duplicated and data persisted*.
+Any work that wasn't checkpointed (saved) in a pipeline must be re-done after a failure.
+Checkpointing progress in persistent state can help save on time and cost of reprocessing after failure.
+The amount of data persisted can be lowered by calcualting some smaller, intermediate form of the input data and persisting it (such as total sum and count).
+* **Implicit State**
+    * We must make tradeoffs between persisting everything (good for consistency, bad for efficiency) and never pesisting anything (bad for consistency, good for efficiency).
+    * **Raw Grouping**
+        * Any time a new element arrives in the group, append it to the list of elements seen in the group.
+(This is a always-persist-everything end of the spectrum.)
+        * Disadvantages
+            * We're storing a lot of data.
+            * Duplicate effort in the case of multiple trigger firings.
+            * We must buffer up raw inputs to grouping operation before processing the group as a whole, so there's no way to partially process the data.
+    * **Incremental Combining**
+        * A form of automatic state built upon a user-defined associative and commutative combining operator.
+        * Advtangages of aggregatations:
+            * Captures partial progress, which is smaller than the input size.
+            * Incremenatal aggregations are indifferent to ordering across two
+                dimensions:
+                * *Individual elements*: (commutativity) `COMBINE(a, b) == COMBINE(b, a)`
+                * *Groupings of elements*: (associativity) `COMBINE(COMBINE(a, b), c) == COMBINE(a, COMBINE(b, c))`
+            * This leads to less buffering (we can compute the results as they arrive) and increased parallelization (we're free to arbitrarily distibute computation across a multiple machines.).
+        * Disadvantage: the grouping operation must fit within a restricted structure, which is fine for sums, means, etc. Many real-world cases require a more general approach that allows precise control over trade-offs of complexity and efficiency.
+* **Generalized State**
+    * The implicit state aproaches are inflexible.
+To support a more generalized approach to streaming persistent state, we need flexibility in three dimensions:
+        * **Data Structures**: The ability to structure data we read and write in ways that are most appropriate to the task at hand.
+Raw grouping only provides an appendable list, incremental aggregation only a single value.
+        * **Write and Read Granularity**: The ability to tailor the amount and type of data written or read at any given time for optimal efficiency.
+        * **Scheduling of Processing**: The ability to bind the time at which specific types of processing occur to the progress of time in either event-time or processing time.
+    * The chapter continues by explaining how Apache Beam handles generalized state and then details a case study about advertising conversation attribution.